Sacha Bali: Biography

 In 2013, Sacha realizes an audition in Jóia Rara to play Viktor, Franz's younger brother, however Sacha was older than Bruno, and ended up losing the role to Rafael Cardoso, but he was invited to a special appearance as Eurico, engaged to the protagonist, who dies in the first chapters.
 In 2014 Bali played Murilo in Em Família, a boy from the suburb who dates a rich girl and faces prejudices because of that.
 In 2015 Sacha wrote, produced and starred in the play Cachorro Quente.
 In same year he launched his first short movie Vazio.
 In 2016, Sacha acted in the film Em Nome da Lei as the cop Hulk.
 Bali also signed with FOX channel and wins its first protagonist in 1 Contra Todos.
 And in addition he also played the biker villain Dinho in series A Garota da Moto, produced by FOX in partnership with broadcaster SBT.

-In 2017, Bali return to Record and acted in the soap opera O Rico e O Lázaro.
-In 2018 he acted in soap opera Jesus play Longinus an Roman soldier serving at Pilate's court in Jerusalem.
+In 2017, Bali returned to Record and acted in the soap opera O Rico e O Lázaro.
+In 2018, he acted in the soap opera Jesus, playing Longinus, a Roman soldier serving at Pilate's court in Jerusalem.

+In 2024, Sasha participated in the reality show A Fazenda and was crowned the winner of the edition with 50.93% of the votes, winning the prize of 2 million reais.